 Step 2: Buy airfare

 Another tool to use is Kayak.com’s fare forecast.
 To use this go to Kayak.com and click on flights.
 Enter the dates you are thinking about traveling and then search for fares.
-In the top left corner you will see a green line showing how the ticket price has fluctuated.
-There will also be a text line underneath that says “Advice” and “Confidence.”
+In the top left corner you will see there advice about if you should buy now, or wait.
 To test this out I’ll type in a random date right now.

-As you can see the price for the dates I entered have fluctuated a bit recently.
-Kayak is advising me to buy the tickets now because they are 70% confident that the price will go up in the next 7 days.
+As you can see Kayak is advising me to buy the tickets now because their analytics say the price will go up in the next 7 days.
 Kayak bases their prediction on analysis of historical price changes, and they have a good reputation.